-Dental assistants play a critical role in a dental office.
-A dental assistant regularly aids the dentist, ensuring that patient care is completed as efficiently and effectively as possible.
+Did you know that dental assistants play a critical role in a dental office?
+Part of the job of a dental assistant is regularly aiding the dentist, ensuring that patient care is completed as efficiently and effectively as possible.
 Dental assistants often work in traditional office settings.
 However, dental assistants who are feeling adventurous can consider a career beyond the typical dental office.
 There are several creative possibilities for jobs beyond the dental office that dental assistants can consider including working as a dental office manager, teaching dental assisting, selling dental products, dental assisting in the military, and a dental insurance claims processor.

 A dental assistant works with the dentist to offer proper dental care and educate patients on good oral hygiene, according to the American Dental Association.
 They will assist the dentist during treatments, exams and procedures.
 The dental assistant takes vital signs and records the patient’s medical history.
 They will also take impressions of the patient’s teeth for casts and models.
 The dental assistant will assist the dentist whenever they are caring for a patient to make sure the patient is comfortable and properly informed during any procedure.

 Dental office managers have administrative roles and oversee the functioning of a dental office.
 They answer phones, greet customers, order supplies, manage bookkeeping, take inventory and cover for other dental office staff.
 As a dental office manager, you’ll work with front desk staff, hygienists, dentists, and staff to ensure that the dental office is functioning smoothly, and that patients are receiving the best care possible.